Geology Alumni Web Pages

-Tori Berg ’92 freelances for museums and has been substitute teaching in Michigan.
+Tori Berg ’92 freelances for museums in Michigan.

-Wayne Wright ’92 is a Principal Geologist at Statoil in Norway, and he published on deposition in the Permian Basin in Texas and New Mexico.
+Wayne Wright ’92 is a Principal Geologist at Statoil in Norway.

 Eric Beck ’91 teaches science and technology in the REALMS alternative middle school in Oregon.

-Nancy Hastings '91 is a mineralogy technician in VWR's Science Education Division in Rochester, N.Y.
+Nancy Hastings '91 is a Geology Technician in VWR's Science Education Division in Rochester, N.Y.

 Andrew West '91 studied the geology of Mafic Enclaves Within the Wallowa Batholith in Washington.

-Mary Riley ’90 is an attorney in Chicago.
+Mary Riley ’90 is a Contract Manager Attorney at Capital One in Chicago.

 Kim Anderson '87 is on the staff of Straw's Auto Center in Dillsburg, Pennsylvania.

-Deborah Sholtes ’87 is a Program Analyst at FDA Center for Tobacco Products.
+Deborah Sholtes ’87 is a Division Director at the FDA Center for Tobacco Products in Washington, D.C.

-Eric Thoman '87 is a Geologist/GIS Analyst at RIDOLFI Inc.
+Eric Thoman '87 is a GIS specialist at Managed Business Solutions in Colorado.

-Cathleen Beaudoin Jonas ’86 is a hydrologist at SDI Environmental Services in Florida.
+Cathleen Beaudoin Jonas ’86 is Principal Hydrogeologist at HSW Engineering in Florida.

-Michelle Allard ’85 is a Senior Geologist at WRScompass.
+Michelle Allard ’85 is a Senior Geologist at WRScompass in Florida.

 Garren Mayer ’85 is President and owner at Sound Financial Group.

-David Mosby '85 is a biologist with the U.S. Fish And Wildlife Service.
+David Mosby '85 is a Supervising Biologist with the U.S. Fish And Wildlife Service in Missouri.